Library

 The correct answer is- A) – Pyruvate carboxylase.

-Biotin deficiency is very common in bodybuilders, who consume raw egg whites.
+Biotin deficiency is very common in bodybuilders who consume raw egg whites.
 The Raw egg whites contain Avidin, a glycoprotein that strongly binds with biotin and prevents its absorption.
-Once a biotin-Avidin complex form, the bond is essentially irreversible; the biotin-Avidin complex is not broken during the passage of the food bolus through the stomach and intestines.
+Once a biotin-Avidin complex forms, the bond is essentially irreversible; the biotin-Avidin complex is not broken during the passage of the food bolus through the stomach and intestines.
 As a result, biotin is not liberated from food, and the biotin-Avidin complex is lost in the feces.
-Thus, the ingestion of large quantities of raw egg white over a long period can result in a biotin deficiency.
-Cooking egg white denatures Avidin, rendering it susceptible to digestion and therefore unable to prevent the absorption of dietary biotin.
+Thus, ingesting large quantities of raw egg whites over a long period can result in a biotin deficiency.
+Cooking egg white denatures Avidin, rendering it susceptible to digestion and, therefore, unable to prevent the absorption of dietary biotin.

 Biotin functions to transfer carbon dioxide in a small number of carboxylation reactions.
 Biotin is attached to the active site of carboxylases.